 While good customer service is what helps mitigate issues with customers, resolve problems quickly, and keep patrons happy, amazing customer service gets customers returning to your business again and again.
 And it’s only wow customer service that instills a feeling of loyalty and compels customers to refer their friends to you.

 So how do you make sure all customers get this wow treatment?
-In this eBook, we’ll walk you through everything you need to know about stellar customer service.
+In this eBook, we’ll walk you through everything you need to know about stellar customer service and how to wow customers.
 You’ll learn how to make customers like you, how to cultivate brand loyalists and more.

 Amazing customer service (the “wow”) creates an emotional connection between you and your customers that transcends a mere transaction.
 Customers who have a strong, positive emotional connection to your business are more inclined to become repeat customers, tell others to buy from you, and forgive you if you or your employees make a mistake.